ebu/radiodns-manager/docs/Radiodns_architecture.md

 # Architecture
-**Note**

-Currently this architecture is subject to change as RadioDns will include in the future a ebu.io free mode.

 ## Stacks architecture
 ### RadioDns with EBU.io
 Currently EBU.io provides the user and organisation management.
 That means that the PlugIt Proxy from EBU.io will provide